 - Low Transaction Fees – While banks charge commission fees for most intermediate transactions, Bitcoin transactions only require a tiny fraction of their value.

 The Risks of using Bitcoin

 Although Bitcoin is ushering in a new age of financial understanding at a global scale, it’s still in its early development stages, which means that it still poses a few minor risks, such as:

-- Liquidity – You can never have physical Bitcoins, and the oscillating value of cryptocurrency could have you lose a great deal of your investment in times of crisis when you would be forced to sell it at a low price.
+- Liquidity – You can never have physical Bitcoins, and the oscillating value of cryptocurrency could have you to lose a great deal of your investment in times of crisis when you would be forced to sell it at a low price.

 - Volatility – Bitcoin value increases due to the networking effect.
 The more people use it and talk about it, the more powerful it becomes.
 However, news of governmental or banking actions regarding cryptocurrency can diminish its value and affect the entire system’s integrity.

-Bitcoin is the first and rightly so, most popular cryptocurrency on the market.
+Bitcoin is the first and, rightly so, most popular cryptocurrency on the market.
 At first, it may seem a bit difficult to grasp its power and potential, but the more you discover about it, the easier it gets.